NikiPOU/elisaohtuprojekti/README.md

 ### Launching the app in Unity
 1. Clone this repository to your local device.
 2. Open the cloned project in Unity.
 3. Make sure you are connected to the University of Helsinki's network.
+[Steps to Connect to OpenVPN](https://helpdesk.it.helsinki.fi/kirjautuminen-ja-yhteydet/verkkoyhteydet/yhteydet-yliopiston-ulkopuolelta)
 4. Join a game in CS2 as a **spectator**.
 5. ?